Rachel Carson Center for Environment and Society

 Selected new material within the field of the environmental humanities ranges from book chapters, journal articles, poetry to opera texts and more.
 These excerpts are usually distributed one week in advance.
 When possible, the authors of the literature being read are invited to join the discussion.
 Please note that sometimes the time of the meeting will be changed for special events to accommodate authors in different time zones.

-For information on how to join the reading group or for the full list of material covered, please contact Regina Bichler by email at regina.bichler@campus.lmu.de or Sevgi Mutlu Sirakova at ucfamut@alumni.ucl.ac.uk.
+For information on how to join the reading group and for the full list of materials covered in each event, please contact Regina Bichler at regina.bichler@campus.lmu.de or Sevgi Mutlu Sirakova at ucfamut@alumni.ucl.ac.uk.

 Upcoming Events